 What is Art Deco style?

 Design styles are intrinsically linked to culture.
-The trends, technologies, social norms and even political climate of a certain era influence everything from architecture to fashion to interior design.
+Trends, technologies, social norms and even the political climate of a certain era influence everything from architecture to fashion to interior design.
 This connection between culture and design is amazingly apparent when studying Art Deco.
 The design style often described as “bold” and “opulent” is a striking representation of its time – the Roaring ’20s.

 Understanding the bold aesthetic

-The Art Deco style is often called “eclectic,” largely due to its seamless combination of stark, geometric lines and shapes with grand ornamentation and exotic details.
+Art Deco style is often called “eclectic” due to its seamless combination of stark geometry, grand ornamentation and exotic details.
 The mixture makes for a striking aesthetic that’s easy to recognize.
 Whether studying architecture or interior design, you’ll notice some key identifiers of the style.

 Art Deco patterns and features